BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    modalImage = "/assets/images/guide/how-it-works/silent-payments/static-address-with-customization-options.png"
    width = 250
    height = 522
-   alt-text = "An application screen showing labels being added to a static address." caption = "." layout = "float-right-desktop -background -shadow"
+   alt-text = "The user contact page listing their receive static address along with the ability to add labels before sharing it." caption = "The user contact page allows the user to add labels to their receive static address before sharing it." layout = "float-right-desktop -background -shadow"
 %}